Strong accessibility for finitely presented groups: Definitions and results

 We would like to thank Thomas Delzant and Leonid Potyagailo for some interesting conversations.
 Thanks to Daniel Groves for help with an earlier version of the paper, as well as to Peter Ha\"issinsky and Matias Carrasco Piaggio for encouragement, and to Thierry Coulbois for bringing our attention to~\cite{guirardel::core}.
+We also thank Lee Mosher, Misha Kapovich, and Ian Agol for input on finite subgroups of relatively hyperbolic groups.

 The first author was supported in part by EPSRC grant EP/D073626/2 and NSF grant DMS-0602191.
-The second author was supported by an NSERC PDF, the ANR ``Geometric, analytic and algorithmical aspects of groups'', and a Fields Postdoctoral fellowship.
+The second author was supported by an NSERC PDF, the ANR grant ANR-2010-BLAN-116-01 GGAA and a Fields Postdoctoral Fellowship.